isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 For example, it may offer addresses in this order: ``2001:db8:1::10``, ``2001:db8:1::11``, ``2001:db8:1::12``, and so on.
 Similarly, it offers the next sequential delegated prefix after the previous one to the next client.
-The time to find and offer the next lease is very short; thus, this is the most performant allocator when pool utilization is low and there is a high probability that the next selected lease is available.
+The time to find and offer the next lease or delegated prefix is very short; thus, this is the most performant allocator when pool utilization is low and there is a high probability that the next selected lease is available.